divaprotocol/oracles/docs/Tellor.md

 ## FinalReferenceValueSet

-Emitted when the final reference value is set.
+Emitted when the final reference value is set via the [`setFinalReferenceValue`](#setfinalreferencevalue) function.

 ```
 event FinalReferenceValueSet(
-    uint256 indexed poolId, // The Id of an existing derivatives pool
+    uint256 indexed poolId, // The Id of the pool
-    uint256 finalValue,     // Tellor value (converted into 18 decimals)
+    uint256 finalValue,     // Tellor value expressed as an integer with 18 decimals
-    uint256 expiryTime,     // Unix timestamp in seconds of pool expiry date
+    uint256 expiryTime,     // Pool expiry time as a unix timestamp in seconds
     uint256 timestamp       // Tellor value timestamp
 );
 ```

 ## ExcessFeeRecipientUpdated

-Emitted in `updateExcessFeeRecipient` when the excess fee recipient is updated.
+Emitted when the excess fee recipient is updated via the [`updateExcessFeeRecipient`](#updateexcessfeerecipient) function.

 ```
 event ExcessFeeRecipientUpdated(